Roman Sołtyk

 Roman Sołtyk (1790 – 24 October 1843) was a Polish nobleman (szlachcic), political activist and general.

+Biography

-Born in Warsaw, Roman was son of Stanisław Sołtyk.
+Born on 1790, in Warsaw, Roman was son of Stanisław Sołtyk.
 He served as an officer in the Duchy of Warsaw and took part in Napoleon's Russia Campaign.
 He was a member of secret independence organisations in Russian-occupied Poland.
-From 1830 to 1831 he served as a member of the Sejm.
+From 1830 to 1831, he served as a member of the Sejm.
 As Brigadier-General he participated in the November Uprising.
 Like his father, he became a member of the underground "Patriotic Society".
 On his motion the Sejm dethroned Czar Nicolas I on 25 January 1831.
 After the fall of the uprising he went into exile in France.
 He died in Saint-Germain-en-Laye.